Hello and welcome!

 In my teaching, I became aware of the great potential of information and communication technologies (ICT) for enhancing practice and empowering teachers.
 So, explored this area in further depth.
 Further experiences paved the way for completing a doctorate in the area of teacher development and ICT.
 I focused, specifically, on teacher cognition (pedagogical beliefs, knowledge, attitudes) and technology use in the context of Arabic language teaching.

 While the study was supervised at a UK university, fieldwork took place in Egypt.
 This meant that both Arabic and English were used at different stages of the work.
 This raised questions about the nature of doing research in more than one language, and the extent to which researchers are equipped with the theoretical and methodological tools to enable them to harness the opportunities and live up to the challenges that may arise when undertaking cross-language research.
-I started to explore the area of researching multilingually; its complexities, affordances, limitations, with specific focus on its implications for developing researcher agency within higher education.
+As part of my roles on two AHRC projects, I explored the area of researching multilingually; its complexities, affordances, limitations, with specific focus on its implications for developing researcher agency within higher education.

 This is a snapshot of my professional landscape.
 For further details please visit the relevant pages.